antonlahtinen/console-rockPaperScissors-js/README.md

 Part of The Odin Project

-Create Rock Paper Scissors game that runs on console.
-GUI coming later.
+Create Rock Paper Scissors game that runs on browsers console.

 Technologies used this far: